unitaryfund/mitiq/docs/source/research.rst

 If you have developed new features for error mitigation, or found bugs in Mitiq, please consider `contributing <contributing.html>`_ your code.

+You can find the raw data supporting the plots in the Mitiq paper in the Github repository, in the `data <https://github.com/unitaryfund/mitiq/tree/master/docs/source/examples>`_ folder.

+You can find the code snippets for the codeblocks present in the Mitiq paper in the `Examples <examples/examples.html>`_ section of the documentation.

 .. _cited_by:

 ----------------------------